-This curatorial essay looks from afar at the drama of Mediterranean societies which have set themselves up for failure by operating, according to Mediterranean values of corruption and ineptitude, in a globalized context of ruthless capitalism.
-The analysis of this washout is not a simplistic survey of the reasons that may have lead to it, which are all partial and all inadequate to explain the past two decades of progressive failure, but a sharpened and angered acknowledgment of the cultural inability to rebel, to generate change, or to alter a course that has been set by ‘other forces.’
-It is this miserable existence—between the inability to resurge caused by a lack of self-criticism and the constant shifting of blame while waiting for yet again another political savior—that the curator attacks in a critique that does not take prisoners.
+Remainders at the End of a Summer Bliss, by Lanfranco Aceti, is a curatorial essay that surveys Bill Balaskas’s exhibition, Remains of a Summer Bliss, at the Kalfayan Galleries, Athens and Thessaloniki.
+Featured on their new platform, Contemporary Arts and Cultures (CAC), the essay is published by the Leonardo Electronic Almanac (LEA), MIT Press.
+In a globalized context of ruthless capitalism, this curatorial essay examines from afar the drama of Mediterranean societies which have ensured their own demise by operating according to Mediterranean values of corruption and ineptitude.
+The analysis of this collapse is not a simplistic survey of the reasons that may have lead to these circumstances, as they are all partial and inadequate in justifying the past two decades of progressive failure, but is rather a sharpened and angered acknowledgment of the cultural inability to rebel, to generate change, or to alter a course that has been set forth by ‘other forces.’
+It is this miserable existence—between the inability to resurge caused by a lack of self-criticism and the constant shifting of blame while waiting for yet again another political savior—that the curator attacks via a critique that refuses to take prisoners.